Composite case · 30-day install · math shown

-A $4M operator hires its first AI employee.
+A $4M operator installs its first AI revenue loop.

-Hour by hour, here's a 30-day install on a composite pest-control shop — Maverick Pest Control, $4M, 14 trucks, owner-operator Sarah Kim.
+Day by day, here's a 30-day install on a composite pest-control shop — Maverick Pest Control: $4M a year, 14 trucks, owner-operator Sarah Kim.
 The intake.
 The rubric.
-The first call that paid for the install.
-The day-30 impact.
+The first call that put real money on the board.
+The day-30 numbers.
 And an honest “what broke.”
-It's a composite, not a real customer.
-Every number is illustrative.
+It's a composite, not a real customer — every number is illustrative, and the math is shown so you can argue with it.

 It's an 8-minute read, right here.
 If the math looks like it could work for you, request a Revenue Leak Audit at the bottom and we'll model it against your actual numbers.

 Synthetic use-case.
 “Maverick Pest Control” and “Sarah Kim” are composites — not a real customer.
 Every dollar figure is an illustrative range, not a promised outcome.
-What's real: the install sequence, the intake rubric, the integration steps, the decision logic.
-We publish it so you can see the actual work before you ever book a call.
+What's real: the install sequence, the intake rubric, the integration steps, the decision logic, the failure modes.
+Why publish a composite instead of a customer story?
+Honestly — we're early, and we'd rather show you rigorously modeled work than a glossy testimonial you can't verify.
+Named-customer case studies will replace this page as they're published.
+Until then, the AI front desk in this story answers our own phone line; you can call it partway down and check.

 The intake — Maverick Pest Control

 Sarah Kim runs Maverick Pest Control out of suburban Atlanta.
-14 trucks, 22 employees, $4M ARR — mostly recurring quarterly contracts with a long tail of one-time call-outs.
+14 trucks, 22 employees, $4M a year — a $1.4M core of recurring quarterly contracts plus a long tail of one-time call-outs.
 She bought the business from the founder two years ago.
 The last six months, it's been flat.

 The intake call runs 35 minutes and produces 11 numbers.
-The ones that matter:
+The six that drive the ranking:

-The rubric scores the four levers (Acquisition, Retention, Pricing, Recapture) and ranks each AI employee — and the revenue loop it runs — by payback × confidence.
-You don't hire all of them at once.
+The rubric scores the four levers (Acquisition, Retention, Pricing, Recapture) and ranks each revenue loop by payback × confidence.
+You don't install all of them at once.
 You start with the leak that costs the most.
 Sarah's top three, in order:

 AI Front Desk — Missed-Call Recovery